FAQ: Quality Assurance Program

 • Annual review of consolidated patient/peer feedback surveys data and themes (surveys are optional) – 1 hour

-Estimated time breakdown for Component B: 4-6 hours
+Component B: About 4-6 hours

-Estimated time breakdown for Component C: N/A
+Component C: N/A

 • Component C will be managed on an individual basis if and when an oral health professional is required to complete it.
 Times will vary.